henrikchan-ops/neurosignallab/README.md

 ### 1. EEG Data Loading and Visualization

-A program that loads open EEG recordings using MNE-Python, inspects metadata such as sampling frequency, number of channels and channel names, and visualizes raw EEG signals.
+A notebook that loads open EEG recordings using MNE-Python, inspects metadata such as sampling frequency, number of channels and channel names, and visualizes raw EEG signals.

 Expected output: